jenkinsci/gitlab-plugin/README.md

 return map
 ```

+You can then reference these variables in your job config, e.g. as `${sourceBranch}`.
 You will need to update this code anytime you add or remove parameters.

 ## Git configuration
 ### Freestyle jobs